 - failed to explain things clearly or listen to your concerns properly;

 We take complaints about our service very seriously.
 We want to know if things go wrong so that we can put them right and improve our service in the future.
 We will deal with your complaint as set out below.

-If you are still not happy when you have received our response, you can contact our HoI again and your complaint will be reviewed by a Senior Manager.
+If you are still not happy when you have received our response, you can contact our Head of Oversight again.
+Your complaint will be reviewed by a Senior Manager.
 We will also look at how your complaint was dealt with at Stage 1.

-Complaints about the merits and/or outcome of a complaint are not covered by this process.
-If you disagree with a decision made about a complaint, you have a right of appeal to the Court of Session.
+Complaints about the merits and/or outcome of a complaint about a legal practitioner are not covered by this process.
+If you disagree with a decision made about a legal complaint, you have a right of appeal to the Court of Session.
 The Service Delivery Complaint process is not an alternative way of appealing a decision.